 This two-volume set provides a survey of sixty individuals who have influenced Christian preaching from various perspectives, eras, and contexts over its first two millennia.
 The compilation is not intended to be exhaustive but illustrative, as the editors acknowledge that preacher selection is an imperfect science and that "some readers may be disappointed about who was left out" (1:28).
 Those included exhibit faithfulness to the proclamation of the Scriptures and maintain a Christocentric focus.
 Considered experts on their specific historical character, the chapter authors represent a good cross section of evangelicalism, while the editors (Forrest, King, Curtis, and Milioni) are all Southern Baptists.
-This set divides preaching into seven eras: (1) Early Church and the Patristic Fathers, (2) Medieval Ages, (3) The Reformers, (4) The Puritans, (5) The Revivalists, (6) Nineteenth-Century European and North American Preaching, and (7) Twentieth-Century European and North American Preaching, and (7) Twentieth-Century European and North American Preaching, and sector background, theological approach to preaching (theology of preaching or for preaching), analysis of the preacher's methodology, and finally the character's overall contribution to the field of preaching along with a sermon excerpt to provide a glimpse of that individual's style and impact.
+This set divides preaching into seven eras: (1) Early Church and the Patristic Fathers, (2) Medieval Ages, (3) The Reformers, (4) The Puritans, (5) The Revivalists, (6) Nineteenth-Century European and North American Preaching, and (7) Twentieth-Century European and North American Preaching.
+Each chapter profile presents the historical background, theological approach to preaching (theology of preaching or for preaching), analysis of the preacher's methodology, and finally the character's overall contribution to the field of preaching along with a sermon excerpt to provide a glimpse of that individual's style and impact.